ruitcatarino/vlrgg/README.md

 ```
 >Note: Replace *{path_to_cloned_repo}* with the correct path to the clone repo

-This way, all you need to do to run the script is type **vlrgg** with the deasired flags
+This way, all you need to do to run the script is type **vlrgg** with the desired flags

 #### Example
 ```bash